 That said, we’re basing this on today’s standards.
 For example, in most places a 7-foot ceiling in a basement is the minimum for new construction buildings.
 However, if you’ve ever lived in an older home you know that 7-foot-high ceilings in a basement is not always the case!

-Additionally, fitness equipment manufacturers don’t always disclose the step-up height on treadmills, so we tried to choose treadmills under 10 inches for a step up height when the specification is provided.
-For reference, the behemoth NordicTrack Commercial X22i has a 12-inch step up height and is just over 6 feet tall to the top of the monitor.
+Companies don’t always disclose their step-up height for their treadmills, so we tried to choose treadmills with a step-up height under 10 inches when the specification is provided and even measured a few of these models ourselves in-house.
+For reference, the behemoth NordicTrack Commercial X22i has a 12-inch step-up height and is just over 6 feet tall to the top of the monitor.

 Benefits of Treadmills for Low Ceilings